Loading...

 It depends on your dedication and practice.
 With consistent daily practice (1-2 hours), you can learn the basics in 2-4 weeks.
 To become proficient, expect 3-6 months of regular coding.
 Mastery takes years of real-world experience.

 Yes!
-All tutorials and examples on this website are completely free.
+All 72 tutorials, 187 examples, 5580+ quiz questions, and all features on this website are completely free.
 We believe quality programming education should be accessible to everyone.
+No hidden fees, no premium content.

 Yes, you are free to use any code examples from this website in your personal or commercial projects.
 However, please do not copy entire tutorials or republish them without permission.